DakshDev/DakshDev/README.md

 <h2 align="left"># About Me</h2>
-<p align="left">Passionate and self-taught Web Developer with advanced skills in frontend and
-backend development, along with experience using Firebase as a database.
-Experienced in building real-world projects like an Employee Management System and a Snake Game, and currently developing a full-stack eCommerce application.
+<p align="left">Passionate and self-taught Web Developer with advanced skills in frontend and backend development, along with experience using Firebase as a database.
+Experienced in building real-world projects like an Employee Management System (EMS) and currently developing more full-stack project applications.
 Seeking an opportunity to work as a Web Developer to gain handson experience with industry-level code and contribute to high-impact projects in a dynamic tech company.
 </p>
 <br clear="both">